 Leslie Baumann, M.D.
 Joins Skin and Cancer Associates!

-MIAMI GARDENS, Fla., Nov.
-4, 2019 /PRNewswire/ -- Skin & Cancer Associates (SCA), the first dermatology practice management group in Florida, is excited to announce that the dermatology practice and research institute of Dr. Leslie Baumann has joined the SCA team effective October 21st, 2019.
+MIAMI GARDENS, Fla., Nov 6, 2019 /PRNewswire/ -- Skin & Cancer Associates (SCA), the first dermatology practice management group in Florida, is excited to announce the dermatology practice and research institute of Dr. Leslie Baumann - Baumann Cosmetic Research Institute (BCRI) - joined the SCA team on October 21st, 2019.

-"We have been managing dermatology practices since 1971 when dermatologists like Dr. Richard Greene and Joel Wilentz first realized that combining administrative activities would allow them to focus on patient care.
-In the last 4 decades, SCA has grown to manage over 30 dermatology locations.
-We have been very selective about which practices we add to our management group.
-We are thrilled to add Dr. Leslie Baumann, an internationally respected dermatologist, researcher and author to our esteemed team of dermatologists," said Reuven Porges, M.D., CEO of SCA.
+"We have managed dermatology practices since 1971 when dermatologists like Dr. Richard Greene and Joel Wilentz first realized combining their administrative activities would allow them to focus on patient care.
+In the past 4 decades, SCA has grown to manage over 40 dermatology locations.
+We are very selective about which practices we add to our management group and are thrilled to add Dr. Leslie Baumann, an internationally respected dermatologist, researcher and author to our esteemed team of dermatologists," said Reuven Porges, M.D., CEO of SCA.

 Dr. Baumann further commented: "Over the last 5 years my dermatology practice has grown to 7 providers and a multitude of clinical research trials.
-I needed to call on the largest, highest quality organization to manage my practice so that I could free up time to stay current on the latest science and technologies.
+I needed to call on the largest, highest quality organization in order to stay current on the latest science and technologies.
 I interviewed 7 different dermatology management groups to decide who would be the best option.
-SCA has the most years of experience in practice management in our area and I felt that they were the best choice to help me maintain the high level of customer service and quality care that my patients are accustomed to."
+SCA has the most years of practice management experience in our area and I felt they were the best choice to help me maintain the high level of customer service and quality care my patients are accustomed to."

 About Skin and Cancer Associates

-Founded in the early 70s and headquartered in the Fort Lauderdale, Florida metropolitan region, SCA is a partnership of over 30 dermatology practices.
+Founded in the early 70's and headquartered in the Miami, Florida area, SCA is a partnership of over 30 dermatology practices.
 SCA provides care through approximately 50 Board-certified dermatologists, including prominent leaders.
 The Company's practices are supported by a scalable practice management infrastructure and a CAPP accredited dermatopathology lab.

 Media Contact: